Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 The GoDaddy Experience Simulator

-Friends, GoDaddy’s cachet from the dot-com boom has long waned since the founder sold his majority of shares in 2011 and it transformed into a profit grinder using old hardware, cobbled-together third-party portals, and a mess of upselling.
-GoDaddy is a remnant of a by-gone era in a landscape where AWS, Linode, and Vultr (to name a few) do hosting as their bread and butter.
+Friends, GoDaddy’s cachet from the dot-com boom has long faded.
+Since the founder sold his majority stake in 2011, it has transformed into a profit grinder—built on aging hardware, cobbled-together third-party portals, and a mess of upselling.
+GoDaddy is a remnant of a bygone era, in a landscape where AWS, Linode, and Vultr (to name a few) treat hosting as their core business.

 Here is a video of me trying to cancel my hosting account.
-This is me in real-time struggling to cancel my account.
-You can see that GoDaddy’s pages are broken, so I had to investigate and reverse the JavaScript in the console to skip the “chat with an agent first” blocker and jump to the satisfying denouement.
-GoDaddy, just… ByeDaddy.
+This is me in real time, struggling through the broken GoDaddy interface.
+You’ll see that many pages are non-functional, so I had to reverse-engineer the JavaScript in the browser console to bypass the “chat with an agent first” blocker—and jump straight to the satisfying denouement.

 Did you experience how broken and painful the GoDaddy backend is?